How to Find Fulfilling Work is one of six books in The School of Life’s practical philosophy series, edited by Alain de Botton.

 ‘An inspirational self-help book with an intellectual pedigree.’
 Kirkus Reviews

-‘A quick yet disproportionately enriching read, How to Find Fulfilling Work is excellent in its entirety.’
+‘A quick yet disproportionately enriching read, How to Find Fulfilling Work is excellent in its entirety…one of the best psychology and philosophy books of 2013.’
 Brainpickings

 ‘Krznaric is a congenial writer, and the interweaving of historical fact, psychology, and interviews is nicely done.’
 Steven Poole in The Guardian.

 ‘Useful suggestions on how to test out new professions in your spare time without making a commitment.‘ Publishers Weekly